 Ugandan LGBT people held their first pride parade on Aug.
 9 following the court's ruling.
 Many wore masks to hide their identify for fear of violence.
 Gay activist Moses Kimbugwe said the demonstrators, which numbered less than 200, were there to "walk for those who can't walk, who are afraid to walk."

 Ugandan President Museveni in February signed into law a bill that toughened already strict legislation against gay people.
 A panel from Museveni's party concluded that people are not born gay.
 Museveni has said that gay people are abnormal and that some lesbians may be suffering from "sexual starvation."

 Human Rights Watch and Amnesty International said in mid-May after the anti-homosexuality law passed, there was a noticeable increase of "arbitrary arrests, police abuse and extortion, loss of employment, evictions and homelessness."
 They said services by health providers for LGBT scaled back for fear of prosecution.

-The original homosexuality legislation called for executing anyone found to have performed homosexual acts.
+The original draft bill of the now-nullified legislation called for executing anyone found to have performed homosexual acts.
 That provision was eventually dropped.
 In Nov.
 2013, the European Court of Justice ruled LGBT people who fear persecution in Uganda are eligible for asylum in the EU.